openstack-snaps/snap-openstack-hypervisor/README.md

-# MicroStack Hypervisor Snap
+# OpenStack Hypervisor Snap

-This repository contains the source for the the MicroStack Hypervisor snap.
+This repository contains the source for the the OpenStack Hypervisor snap.

 This snap is designed to be used with a deployed OpenStack Control plane such as delivered by Sunbeam.

 ## Getting Started

-To get started with the MicroStack Hypervisor, install the snap using snapd:
+To get started with the OpenStack Hypervisor, install the snap using snapd:

 ```bash
 $ sudo snap install microstack-hypervisor